EricDavidWells/piano_synth/README.md

 # Usage

-* Place midi file in the data folder.
+* Place midi file in the data/MidiFiles folder.

 * Open up `midi_converter.py`,

-** change the `midifilename` variable to match the .midi file ** change the `outputfilename` variable to match the song title ** run the script
+** change the `midifilename` variable to match the .midi file

+** change the `outputfilename` variable to match the song title

+** run the script

 * Open the processing script `piano_synth`

-** Change the `midifilename` variable to match the .midi file ** Change the `notefilename` variable to match the newly created .csv file from the python script ** Run the program
+** Change the `midifilename` variable to match the .midi file ** Change the `notefilename` variable to match the newly created .csv file from the python script

+** Run the program

 # Notes
 Not all .midi files work, tracks with multiple instruments and older files tend to fail

-# Video Link
-The end result should look like [https://www.youtube.com/watch?v=FQs-HAAVmhs](this).